RancidMilkGames/Rancids-Render-Manager-for-Blender/README.md

 - [ ] get samples for progress from current image
 - [ ] output log to file
 - [ ] remember queue
+- [ ] recent folders or maybe a watch folder

 ## Done: